blockchain-lab-um/masca/packages/docs/docs/getting-started.md

 ### Supporting Masca in your dApp

-dApp can access the functionalities of Masca using the RPC methods the same way as standard MetaMask/Ethereum ones.
-We also developed an easy-to-use library called **[Masca Connector](libraries/masca-connector)** to ease the integration process.
-Library provides all the functionalities to install Masca in a dApp and API calls for interacting with it.
+dApps can access Masca functionalities using the RPC methods like standard MetaMask/Ethereum ones.
+We have also developed an easy-to-use SDK **[Masca Connector](libraries/masca-connector)** to ease integration.
+The SDK provides all the functionalities to install Masca in a dApp and exposes an API for interacting with it.

 Installing Masca Connector to your project: